cwarden45/HPV_genotype_paper-archived_samples/Paried-End_FASTQ_Code/README.md

 ***Optional Step 0)*** `python downsample_reads.py` - assumes you have uncompressed reads with .fastq extension

-*No formatting requirements beyong the file extension, so you **don't** need the sample description file for this step.*
+*No formatting requirements beyond the file extension, so you **don't** need the sample description file for this step.*

 *However, if you have reads saved in multiple folders, you will need to run the script multiple times (with different parameter files).*